bandirevanth/YT-Video-Thumbnail/README.md

 # YT-Video-Thumbnail
 Enter the YouTube video URL &amp; download the image.
-[Enhanced using PHP]